 A well-equipped first-aid kit is essential for any household, stormy weather or not.
 But storm prep requires extra supplies.
 The recommendation to keep three days of supplies to evacuate and two weeks of supplies to shelter in place also applies to household medications and medical devices, including syringes, prescription drugs, hearing-aid batteries, contact lens cleaner, and related supplies.

-The American Red Cross sells a specialized hand-crank weather radio for $70, but consumers can make do with a cheaper battery-powered radio.
+The American Red Cross sells a specialized hand-crank weather radio plus flashlight for $40, but consumers can make do with a cheaper battery-powered device.
+(Also, battery-powered objects are far more convenient than hand-cranked ones.)
 Any emergency device should pick up weather radio frequencies from the National Oceanic and Atmospheric Administration in addition to the more common AM/FM stations.
 People who find sleeping easier with "white noise" in the background can turn the radio to a static station.

 When power goes out in an extended area, ATMs and credit-card readers don't work.
 Whether evacuating or sheltering in place, keep enough cash on hand, preferably in small bills, to get by until the power is restored.
 If emergencies do not strike, setting aside $1 and $5 bills is also a good way to build up a savings cushion.

 In addition to basic survival supplies, stock some books, portable board games, decks of cards, puzzle books and other non-electronic amusements.
 After the initial excitement of a storm wears off, life without electricity (or sleeping in an emergency shelter) can get very tedious very quickly.
 A few engrossing reads, a deck of cards, coloring books, and word games can help young and old alike pass the time until life returns to normal.

 Cheapism.com participates in affiliate marketing programs, which means we may earn a commission if you choose to purchase a product through a link on our site.
 This helps support our work and does not influence editorial content.